Feature #1039

 Agree.
 This should be an easy fix.

-#28 Updated by Mayer Michael over 9 years ago
+#28 Updated by Mayer Michael about 10 years ago

 Would you need a specific user definable threshold per run or just a global threshold that is applied to all runs?
 If it’s per run, how do you usually decide on this?
 By hand or in some automatic fashion by inspecting the data or the response (or something else)?